qualityshepherd/brine/posts/_a_confession.md

-In the hallowed halls of the temple, where the flickering candlelight casts shadows upon ancient tomes and sacred relics, I, Brother Rhys, a humble servant of the divine, find myself reflecting upon the mystical arts that permeate our world.
+In the hallowed halls of the temple, where the flickering candlelight casts shadows upon ancient tomes and sacred relics, I, Brother Malachi, a humble servant of the divine, find myself reflecting upon the mystical arts that permeate our world.
 As a young priest, entrusted with the spiritual guidance of my congregation, I have long pondered the nature of magic and its practitioners—magi and witches alike—and how their abilities compare to my own.

 First, let us consider the magi, wielders of arcane knowledge and masters of manipulation.
 With their spells and enchantments, they command the elements themselves, bending reality to their will with a mere flick of the wrist.
 Theirs is a power born of intellect and study, honed through years of rigorous training and discipline.
 From the conjuring of fire to the summoning of storms, the magi's repertoire knows no bounds, limited only by the depths of their imagination and the constraints of the natural world.